You are encouraged to reserve classes online and you do not need a credit card to do so.

 Each week, prior to the lecture, you will receive an email with your Zoom invitation.

-All lectures are held on a Tuesday except for “Travels in South Africa – part 2” and “Two Jazz Lives: Sonny Clark and Tina Brooks” which are both held on a Thursday.
+All lectures are held on a Tuesday except for”Travels in South Africa- part 2″, “Two Jazz Lives: Sonny Clark and Tina Brooks”, and “Memory and the Natural Environment in the Art of Maya Lin” which are held on a Thursday.